metal-stack/docs/docs/src/overview/networking.md

   Displayed  4 routes and 7 total paths
   ```

-  That is why only the self ip (looback ip) is announced.
+  That is why only the self ip (loopback ip) is announced.

 To allow for peering between FRR and other routing daemons on a tenant server a `listen range` is specified to accept iBGP sessions on the network `10.244.0.0/16`.
 Therewith it gets possible that pods / containers like metal-lb with IPs of this range may peer with FRR.